tassock/ruby_4_live/README.md

 ## Status ##

-This is a young project (first commit 11/24/2009) and the API is subject to change.
+This is a young library (first commit 11/24/2009) and the API is subject to change.
+Currently, I'm modeling it after my own needs.
+If you are using it and have requests or questions, I am happy to listen and respond.

 ## Dependancies ##